jackyzha0/quartz/docs/authoring content.md

 - `draft`: Whether to publish the page or not.
 This is one way to make [[private pages|pages private]] in Quartz.
 - `date`: A string representing the day the note was published.
 Normally uses `YYYY-MM-DD` format.

+The frontmatter is parsed using the [gray-matter](https://github.com/jonschlinkert/gray-matter) library.
 ## Syncing your Content

 When your Quartz is at a point you're happy with, you can save your changes to GitHub.
 First, make sure you've [[setting up your GitHub repository|already setup your GitHub repository]] and then do `npx quartz sync`.

+## Customization

+Frontmatter parsing for `title`, `tags`, `aliases` and `cssclasses` is a functionality of the `FrontMatter` plugin.
+The plugin is defined in `quartz/plugins/transformers/frontmatter.ts`.

+- This plugin (`Plugin.SyntaxHighlighting()`) should not be removed from `quartz.config.ts`, otherwise Quartz will break.
+- To customize frontmatter parsing, use the configuration options of the plugin:
+	- `delimiters`: the delimiters to use for the frontmatter.
+Can have one value (e.g. `"---"`) or separate values for opening and closing delimiters (e.g. `["---", "~~~"]`).
+Defaults to `"---"`.
+	- `language`: the language to use for parsing the frontmatter.
+Can be `yaml` (default) or `toml`.

+Frontmatter parsing for `date` is a functionality of the `CreatedModifiedDate` plugin.
+The plugin is defined in `quartz/plugins/transformers/lastmod.ts`.

+- To remove dates from all pages, delete all usages of `Plugin.CreatedModifiedDate()` from `quartz.config.ts`.
+- To customize date parsing, use the configuration options of the plugin:
+	- `priority`: the data sources to consult for date information.
+Highest priority first.
+Possible values are `"frontmatter"`, `"git"`, and `"filesystem"`.
+Defaults to `"frontmatter", "git", "filesystem"]`.